Coronavirus (COVID-19) and your water supply

 Learn about how we are maintaining essential services and what assistance is available to customers.

-In line with actions being taken across water sector agencies, our Customer Contact Centre, Depot Service Window and Reception Area at 2 Boys Home Road, Newhaven will be closed until further notice.
+In line with actions being taken across water sector agencies, our Customer Service Centre, Depot Service Window and Reception Area at 2 Boys Home Road, Newhaven have reopened to the public from 8.30 am to 5.00 pm Monday to Friday.

 Thank you for your patience during this challenging time.